Irrevocable Non Grantor TrustsLifetime Advisors for Entrepreneurs, Executives, Founders and Business Owners throughout the U.S.

 Since the asset was held by the trust for more than two years, you can defer the gain on the original sale until the principal payment of $2 million is made in year 20 (paying tax only on the interest income received), and the trust can invest the net after-tax proceeds of $2,050,000 from the sale and use the proceeds for the benefit of the children.
 This technique works particularly well if the assets appreciate at a rate in excess of the interest rate being paid on the note.
 Moreover, any future appreciation is removed from your estate at your death, although the present value of the note is included in your estate (unlike the SCIN described above) if you die before it is repaid.

-For more information on trust options, call Zell Law at 703-665-1498 or contact us by email.
+For information regarding your unique situation, call our firm at (571) 410-3500 or fill out our online form.
 Our estate planning attorneys have offices in Reston, Virginia, and serve clients throughout the D.C. metropolitan area and nationwide.